 Latino Health Awareness Initiative

 Latinos continue to be disproportionally affected by a variety of health issues, such as diabetes, lupus, and hepatitis C. According to the CDC, for example, Hispanics are about 50% more likely to die from diabetes or liver disease than whites.

 The Latino Health Awareness Initiative focuses on diabetes education to impact diabetes related health outcomes in the Latino community.
-Through this initiative, the Hispanic Federation provides innovative educational workshop and activities, public education campaigns, and education using the promotora model.
+Through this initiative, the Hispanic Federation provides innovative educational workshop and activities, public education campaigns, for example the Know Your Diabetes by Heart campaign, and education using the promotora model.

 In 2011 Hispanic Federation partnered with Mt.
 Sinai to launch Latino Diabetes Awareness Day.
 Today, through the Visa SI!
 Diabetes NO! coalition Hispanic Federation works with its partners to take a comprehensive and systematic look at diabetes in the Latino community through, research, education, physician engagement, advocacy, and detection.